OpenAiTx/OpenAiTx/projects/LiadOz/nvim-dap-repl-highlights/README-en.md

 * [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

 ## Setup
-Install the plugin and the requirements using your favourite method.
-Once installed, make sure you configured treesitter [highlighting](https://github.com/nvim-treesitter/nvim-treesitter#modules) then add the following to your lua config
+Install the plugin and the requirements using your preferred method.
+Once installed, make sure you have configured treesitter [highlighting](https://github.com/nvim-treesitter/nvim-treesitter#modules), then add the following to your lua config
 ```lua
 require('nvim-dap-repl-highlights').setup()
 ```